jsh9/cercis/README.md

 The code implementation of this option comes from [Pyink](https://github.com/google/pyink), another forked project from Black.

+### 3.5.
+Wrapping long lines ending with pragma comments

+"Pragma comments", in this context, mean the directives for Python linters to pick up, so that they can take or not take actions.

+Pragma comments include

 ## 4. How to configure _Cercis_